-Sciences (3 cr.)
-An introduction to the application of research methods in health and rehabilitation sciences, providing students with an overview of research methods used to collect, analyze, and interpret data, emphasizing the understanding of the application of statistical and research techniques to address problems related to rehabilitation services research.
+Introduction to the application of research methods in health and rehabilitation sciences, providing students with an overview of research methods used to collect, analyze, and interpret data, emphasizing the understanding of the application of statistical and research techniques relevant to taking an evidence-based approach to health and rehabilitation clinical practice.

-HLSC-H 444 Program Implementation in Health &

-Rehabilitation (3 cr.)
+HLSC-H 444 Program Implementation in Health & Rehabilitation (3 cr.)
 An in-depth examination of the concepts associated with health program planning in health and rehabilitation that allows rehabilitation agencies and human/health service delivery programs to meet the needs of their intended population.
 Topics covered include relevant applications in corporate wellness, education, and other industries.
 Course emphasis is on conducting a needs assessment, integrating behavior theory and models, planning health promotion programs, and health advocacy.